cetic/fadi/doc/AZUREAD_AUTH.md

 * ### 2.2.
 Jupyterhub

 In the FADI helm chart values.yaml file, navigate to the “hub.config” part of the Jupyterhub section.
-Next, set the following configuration:
+Next, uncomment the block of Azure AD authentication and set the following configuration:

 ```
 AzureAdOAuthenticator: